AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 ### Average power spectra

-Here, we first look at the EE, EB, and BB power spectra averaged over 750 runs for three masks and an unmasked map to see what affect masking has on the recovered signal.
+Here, we first look at the EE, EB, and BB power spectra averaged over 750 runs for three masks, and an unmasked map to see what affect masking has on the recovered signal.
+We also plot the Euclid mask, which is shown in the light blue line throughout these plots.

 ![Covariance animation](figures/ShearEB/EE_Cl.png)

+In the following two plots, the dashed cyan line corresponds to 1% of the EE signal, which allows us to see how important the recovered EB and BB signal is to the pure EE signal.

 ![Covariance animation](figures/ShearEB/EB_Cl.png)